If you’re craving chocolate during pregnancy you are certainly not alone.

 The American Heart Association recommend we keep our fat intake to around 5% of daily calories and saturated fat to around 13 grams per day.

-As with caffeine and sugar levels, what’s important to consider is not just how much fat is in the chocolate you eat during pregnancy, but how much saturated fat you’re getting from other sources of food or drink.
+As with caffeine and sugar levels, what’s important to consider is not just how much fat is in the food you eat during pregnancy, but how much saturated fat you’re getting from other sources of food or drink.

 Is It Normal To Crave Chocolate During Pregnancy?